 ASIC were not able to prevent the losses in previous failed MIS projects.
 ASIC will be useful to oversee developments.
 Sandalwood Growers has informed ASIC of many concerns regarding the actions of the Quintis Group and encouraged them to take necessary action on behalf of growers.

 Growers need to act to protect their investment.

 To date the costs have been borne by the founding Directors of the Co-op.
-None of the growers involved with the Co-op have been paid for their massive voluntary contributions.
-The Co-op has sufficient funding for all of its current activities.
+None of the directors involved with the Co-op have been paid for their massive voluntary contributions.
+The Co-op maintains sufficient funding for all of its activities.